echoprotocol/echowiki/technologies/powr-echorand/overview.md

 The stage consists of rounds, which include 3 steps each.
 At each step in the cycle, a new set of verifiers chosen by VRF sends their determination of the voting result in binary form.
 If, as a result of the round, 2/3rds + 1 \(~67%\) of verifiers agree on the outcome, the block is considered valid and appended to the chain.
 If consensus is not met, a new round begins.

-If over 4 rounds \(which involves 4 rounds x 3 verifiers = 12 unique, random sets of verifiers\) the network is unable to come to consensus about which block to add, an empty block is applied by the network and the entire consensus mechanism begins again from the very first step - cryptographic sortition for new block producers.
+If over 4 rounds \(which involves 4 rounds x 3 verifiers = 12 unique, random sets of verifiers\) the network is unable to come to consensus about which block to add, parameter $a$ is increasing and the entire consensus mechanism begins again from the very first step - cryptographic sortition for new block producers.

 ### Block application by the network participants

 All network nodes receive all messages sent by producers and verifiers at all stages of the consensus.
 All the network nodes perform the round steps.
-Messages are sent to the network only by the nodes that have already been selected for participation at a given step using the $VRFN(r,s)$ algorithm.
+Messages are sent to the network only by the nodes that have already been selected for participation at a given step using the $VRFN(r, a, s)$ algorithm.

 Accordingly, each node individually determines when consensus has been reached on the next block and understands which block to apply and add to its own local copy of the distributed ledger.
 Thus, all the network nodes reach the end of the round at one of the stages of the `BBA` algorithm and get a formed $CERT_{r}$.
 Therefore, a final message with the resulting information isn’t broadcast by any node, as each node has already determined this information independently.

-If the value $ctx[l].B != ∅$, then the block is received.
-If the value $ctx[l].B == ∅$, then:

-* $ctx[l].signQ == Q_{r-1}$ means that an empty block has been created.
-* $ctx[l].signQ != Q_{r-1}$ means that a non-empty block has been created and the node has not received it.

 ## Network Communication